-On December 23, 2003, the FASB issued Statement of Financial Accounting Standard No. 132 (revised 2003), "Employers' Disclosures about Pensions and Other Postretirement Benefits, an amendment of FASB Statements Nos.
+On December 23, 2003, the FASB issued Statement of Financial Accounting Standard No. 132 (revised 2003), "Employers' Disclosures about Pensions and Other Post Retirement Benefits, an amendment of FASB Statements Nos.
 87, 88 and 106, and a revision of FASB Statement No. 132" (FAS 132-R).
 FAS 132-R requires additional detailed disclosures regarding pension plan assets, benefit obligations, cash flows, benefit costs and related information.
 FAS 132-R does not change plan measurement or recognition criteria.
 With the exception of certain disclosures including disclosures related to foreign plans, the new disclosures are effective for fiscal periods ending after December 15, 2003.
 Companies with foreign plans may defer certain disclosures until fiscal years ending after June 15, 2004.
-The new disclosure requirements that are effective for the year ended December 31, 2003, are included in Note 37 on pages F-124 to F-128.
+The disclosure requirements are included in Note 37 on pages F-118 to F-122.